phn/pytpm/doc/astrometry.rst

 + Bulletin D (irregular)

-  Announcements of the value of ``DUT1=UT1-UTC`` to be transmitted with time signals with a precision of +/-0.1s.
+  Announcements of the value of ``DUT1 = UT1 - UTC`` to be transmitted
+  with time signals with a precision of ±0.1s.

 + Messages (irregular)